Pomona

 Published 02/20/204 12:00 am | PST

-Are you aware that the attack on the Twin Towers occurred 23 years ago, in 2001?
-It was the same year our favorite independent films were introduced. movies like Amelie, Requiem for a Dream, and Y Tu Mama Tambien.
+Did you know that the attack on the Twin Towers occurred 23 years ago, in 2001?
+That same year introduced us to some of our favorite independent films, such as Amélie, Requiem for a Dream, and Y Tu Mamá También.

 LIFE IN POMONA

-Pomona’s has never transformed from the gritty south central-1980s-like, into the haven most people hoped it would become, and still hope it will transform one day.
+Pomona has never fully transformed from its gritty, 1980s South Central ambience into the haven many hoped it would become—and still hope it will one day.
 Although if we go back to the earlier years it was once a booming city.
 The city of 155k people even received some publicity being named in multiple films, including films such as the 1967 “Look Whose Coming to Dinner, staring Sidney Portier.

 Although police brutality existed, there weren’t any activists staging rallies or protests on city council nights.
 The only activism was activism through art.